iamtherealtim/upwatch/README.md

-# upwatch
-pWatch is a self-hosted status page and uptime monitoring solution built with CodeIgniter 4, HTMX, Alpine.js, and Tailwind CSS.
+UpWatch is a self-hosted status page and uptime monitoring solution built with CodeIgniter 4, HTMX, Alpine.js, and Tailwind CSS.
 Perfect for teams who want full control over their status page infrastructure.